Permutation-based presentations for Brin's higher-dimensional Thompson groups $nV$: The infinite presentation for

-We shall establish that $G_{\infty}$~is isomorphic to the Brin--Thompson group~$nV$ by demonstrating that a particular family of relations found within Hennig--Matucci's work~\cite{HM} can be deduced from our defining relations.
-We shall need to define elements of our group~$G_{\infty}$ that correspond to the family of generators that are used in~\cite{HM}.
-Some of these elements are readily constructed using transpositions~$\swap{\bm{\alpha}}{\bm{\beta}}$ but others depend upon building analogues of the baker's maps.
-Brin's paper~\cite{Brin-baker} concerning such maps describes how to construct a baker's map from transpositions in his Lemma~3.
-It is by following this recipe that we are able to define the required elements of~$G_{\infty}$.
+We shall establish that $G_{\infty}$~is isomorphic to the group~$nV$ by demonstrating that a family of relations found within Hennig--Matucci's work~\cite{HM} can be deduced from our defining relations.
+We shall define elements of our group~$G_{\infty}$ that correspond to the family of generators that are used in~\cite{HM}.
+Some are readily constructed using transpositions~$\swap{\bm{\alpha}}{\bm{\beta}}$ but others depend upon building analogues of the baker's maps.
+Brin's paper~\cite{Brin-baker} describes how to construct a baker's map from transpositions in his Lemma~3.
+By following this recipe we are able to define the required elements of~$G_{\infty}$.
 Moreover, it then follows that the products of transformations we define evaluate to the required baker's maps in~$nV$ and hence we can determine the value of~$\bm{\alpha} \bullet g$ for such products~$g$ provided the coordinates of~$\bm{\alpha}$ are sufficiently long.